Bretton Woods system: Dollar shortages and the Marshall Plan

 The Bretton Woods arrangements were largely adhered to and ratified by the participating governments.
 It was expected that national monetary reserves, supplemented with necessary IMF credits, would finance any temporary balance of payments disequilibria.
 But this did not prove sufficient to get Europe out of its conundrum.

 Postwar world capitalism suffered from a dollar shortage.
 The United States was running large balance of trade surpluses, and U.S. reserves were immense and growing.
 It was necessary to reverse this flow.
-Even though all nations wanted to buy U.S. exports, dollars had to leave the United States and become available for international use so they could do so.
-In other words, the United States would have to reverse the imbalances in global wealth by running a balance of trade deficit, financed by an outflow of U.S. reserves to other nations (a U.S. financial account deficit).
-The U.S. could run a financial deficit by either importing from, building plants in, or donating to foreign nations.
-Speculative investment was discouraged by the Bretton Woods agreement, and importing from other nations was not appealing in the 1950s, because U.S. technology was cutting edge at the time.
+Even though all countries wanted to buy U.S. exports, dollars had to leave the United States and become available for international use so they could do so.
+In other words, the United States would have to reverse the imbalances in global wealth by running a balance of trade deficit, financed by an outflow of U.S. reserves to other countries (a U.S. financial account deficit).
+The U.S. could run a financial deficit by either importing from, building plants in, or donating to foreign countries.
+Speculative investment was discouraged by the Bretton Woods agreement, and importing from other locations was not appealing in the 1950s, because U.S. technology was cutting edge at the time.
 So, multinational corporations and global aid that originated from the U.S. burgeoned.

 The modest credit facilities of the IMF were clearly insufficient to deal with Western Europe's huge balance of payments deficits.
 The problem was further aggravated by the reaffirmation by the IMF Board of Governors of the provision in the Bretton Woods Articles of Agreement that the IMF could make loans only for current account deficits and not for capital and reconstruction purposes.
 Only the United States contribution of $570 million was actually available for IBRD lending.
 In addition, because the only available market for IBRD bonds was the conservative Wall Street banking market, the IBRD was forced to adopt a conservative lending policy, granting loans only when repayment was assured.
 Given these problems, by 1947 the IMF and the IBRD themselves were admitting that they could not deal with the international monetary system's economic problems.